iodepo/odis-arch/decisions/README.md

 - For Dates : always use DateTime with ISO 8601 compliance.
 (YYYY-MM-DD)
 - In cases where (like in Niko's records) there is no @id for a JSON record we need an approach that allows us to link resources together
 - Symphony related:  If a software package hosts it's own data, then the software description metadata should describe that data as datasets so it can be found
+- Assuming that the page supports content negotiation, the @id of the JSON-LD can be the URL of the web page hosting it.
+- detail how to leverage the sitemap index to point to multiple sitemap and then designate one or more as ones for OIH to index via robots.txt

 Material for documentation linked to ADRs
 - How to declare a literal as a URI